tytydraco/yessleep/out/Losing_track_of_time_Please_help.md

 My wife stares sadly at me, and my few friends gathered do the same.
-I know what they are thinking, is this “his last birthday? he looks ready to kick it.”
+I know what they are thinking, “is this his last birthday? he looks ready to kick it.”

 To describe my problem in the simplest of terms: I am old.